Measurement of the mass of Higgs boson through HZ production at FCC-ee: Analysis and results

+The efficiency after the $p_T$ cut and $\eta$ cut mentioned in the text is about $65\%$ for the signal.
+Most of the dilepton events lie in the invariant mass inside the $Z$ boson mass window for signal.

 In our analysis, recoil mass distributions were obtained from simulated $ e^+ e^- \rightarrow ZH $ events at both 240 GeV and 365 GeV center-of-mass energies at an integrated luminosity of 5 ab$^{-1}$.
-The signal manifests as a clear peak around the nominal Higgs mass of 125 GeV.
+The signal manifests as a clear peak around the nominal Higgs mass of 125 GeV \footnote{We use natural units with $\hbar =1$ and $c=1$}.
 The background contributions, mainly from $ ZZ $ and $ WW $ processes, form a smooth distribution under the peak.
 These results demonstrate that the recoil mass method at future circular electron-positron colliders offers a powerful and precise tool for Higgs mass measurement, with complementary benefits at different operating energies.

 The recoil mass distribution obtained from simulated signal events at $\sqrt{s} = 240$ GeV, with the $Z$ boson decaying leptonically ($Z \rightarrow l^+l^-$) have been shown in Figure~\ref{fig:recoil240}.
 This distribution was fitted using a signal plus background (S+B) model.
 The fit yields a Higgs boson mass of $ m_H = 125.032~\text{GeV} \text{ (mean)}$ with $ \sigma_H = 0.256~\text{GeV} \text{ (sigma)}$ from the recoil mass distribution.